icidasset/icidasset/src/Writings/minimize-flaws.md

     sayHelloTo myLittleFriend
 ```

-There's no way we can change myLittleFriend or sayHelloTo once they are defined, they are immutable.
+There's no way we can change <x-cl-6>myLittleFriend</x-cl-6> or <x-cl-6>sayHelloTo</x-cl-6> once they are defined, they are immutable.
 They also have no side effects, meaning that there are no calls to something outside our control.
 At all times we know what's going on, or at least the compiler does.
-So our sayHelloToTony function is **guaranteed to produce the same result every time**.
+So our <x-cl-6>sayHelloToTony</x-cl-6> function is **guaranteed to produce the same result every time**.

 ```elm
 myLittleFriend : String